Wai-Playground/waifcord/README.md

 - Better UI for actor and stage management

 ### Tools*
 Tools don't work well with multiple characters at the moment so it has been disabled.
-Might have to abandon the tool angle as I originally planned this to be a roleplay focussed instead of a multi agentic one.
+Might have to abandon the tool angle as I originally planned this to be a roleplay focussed application instead of a multi agentic one.

 ## Tips & Tricks